Great Expectations: streetscape enhancement scheme on lower Great Victoria Street

 Following WWII the hospital was run by the NI Hospitals Authority until it closed down in 2010.
 The building was B1 listed in March 1988.

 In May 2023 the front elevation of the former Shaftesbury Hospital building at 116 Great Victoria Street was cleansed, removing years of dust and soot accumulation and restoring the original colours of the Victorian brickwork.
 In June, vinyls featuring Victorian sash window designs were placed on the window openings of the listed building at 116 Great Victoria Street, while a similar intervention was completed on the 118-120 Great Victoria Street elevation in November, resulting in a much improved look for the building complex.
+The front yard zones below the bay windows of 118-120 Great Victoria Street were fitted with bespoke planters in December to enhance the appearance of the building even further.

 The building now acts as a window into what Great Victoria Street looked like, and could look like again.